metacurrency/ceptr-org/_projects/core.md

 nav_title: Ceptr Core
 navigation_weight: 6
 icon: fa-gears
-purpose: "To be the fabric which binds all the sub-projects into an integrated framework via Virtual Machine Hosts, Fractal Receptors, Parallel Tree Processing, and more..."
+purpose: "To be the fabric which binds all the sub-projects into an integrated framework via Virtual Machine Hosts, Fractal Receptors, Parallel Tree Processing, a Ceptr Network and a Compository for managing shared code & data reuse."
 home_page_description: "The fabric which binds all these capacities into an integrated framework.
 Plus: Virtual Machine Hosts, Fractal Receptors, Parallel Tree Processing, and more..."
 whitepaper: "https://docs.google.com/document/d/1Line362Wm0zMOZcEZMqPYfHqNS4XIVyVsP7SS_4jE2o/edit"
 repos: